 Start Outdoors: Yes

-Light: Full Sun.
-Min.
+Light: Full sun to part shade: min.
 6 hours daily (Cold, Cool, Warm, Hot).
 This Mediterranean herb loves full sun, though in very hot climates it will also grow in partial shade.

-Water: Dry to medium.
+Water: Medium.
 Sage is a very drought tolerant plant and is probably more often harmed by too much water, rather than too little.
 In very dry areas it will be more productive if watered occasionally.

 Feeder: Light.
 Sage will grow in any well-drained soil, it doesn't need to be very fertile.

 Suitability: Drought tolerant, Tolerates light frost, High heat